-If you have questions about special education or 504 service at Meany, please contact Vice Principal Foyston at email@example.com.
+If you have questions about special education or 504 service at Meany, please contact Assistant Principal Foyston at email@example.com.

 Students receive specially designed instruction (SDI) addressing their moderate to intensive academic and functional needs.
 These students are able to make progress on their IEP goals while spending the majority of their instructional time in general education settings with a full range of supports needed.
 These students may also benefit from a variety of specialized instruction, including smaller group instruction and intervention, for part of the day.